Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Introduction

-There is a natural action of $GL_2^+(\mathbb{R})$ on $\mathcal{H}_g(m_1,...,m_k)$, whose orbits project to complex geodesics (Teichm\"uller geodesic flows) in $\mathcal{M}_g$.
-The projection of an orbit is almost always dense.
-Teichm\"uller geodesic flows have strong connections with flat surfaces, billiards in polygons and interval exchange transformations. (\cite{Zo06})
+There is a natural action of $\operatorname{GL}_2^+(\mathbb{R})$ on $\mathcal{H}_g(m_1,...,m_k)$, whose orbits project to complex Teichm\"uller geodesics.
+The action of the one-parameter diagonal subgroup of $\operatorname{SL}_2(\mathbb{R})$ defines the \textit{Teichm\"uller geodesic flow}; its orbit project to geodesics in Teichm\"uller metric on $\mathcal{M}_g$.
+The projection of the orbit of almost every point is dense in the connected component of the ambient stratum.
+Teichm\"uller geodesic flow has strong connections with flat surfaces, billiards in polygons and interval exchange transformations (see~\cite{Zo06} for a survey).